deads2k/openshift-enhancements/enhancements/cluster-version-operator/upgrades.md

 During upgrade we bias towards predictable ordering for operators that lack sophistication about detecting their prerequisites.
 Over time, operators should be better at detecting their prerequisites without overcomplicating or risking the predictability of upgrades.

 Currently, upgrades proceed in operator order without distinguishing between node and control plane components.
 Future improvements may allow nodes to upgrade independently and at different schedules to reduce production impact.
 This in turn complicates the investment operator teams must make in testing and understanding how to version their control plane components independently of node infrastructure.

+Ordering is only applied during upgrades, where some components rely on another component being updated first.
+As a convenience, the CVO guarantees that components at an earlier run level will be created or updated before your component is invoked.
+Note however that components without ClusterOperator objects defined may not be fully deployed when your component is executed, so always ensure your prerequisites know that they must correctly obey the ClusterOperator protocol to be available.
+More sophisticated components should observe the prerequisite ClusterOperators directly and use the versions field to enforce safety

 All components must be N-1 minor version (4.y and 4.y-1) compatible - a component must update its operator first, then its dependents.
 All operators and control plane components MUST handle running with their dependents at a N-1 minor version for extended periods and test in that scenario.